Mexico to help "El Chapo" family seek US humanitarian visas

 He said legal questions would have to be dealt with by Mexico's Interior Ministry, Attorney General's Office and judiciary.

-A reporter had asked Lopez Obrador about unconfirmed reports that Guzman's mother asked him to arrange to have the drug lord serve out his sentence in Mexico, but the president did not respond directly.
+A reporter had asked Lopez Obrador about reports that Guzman's mother asked him to arrange to have the drug lord serve out his sentence in Mexico, but the president did not respond directly.

+In an interview with Univision just before Lopez Obrador's visit, Consuelo Loera, Guzman's mother said, "My request is that they let me go see him and that they transfer him here to Mexico."

 U.S. support for such a request would be extremely unlikely considering Guzman has escaped from two prisons.